DecadeReverb/strainer-asp-dotnet/README.md

 # Strainer

-Strainer is a simple, clean, and extensible framework based on .NET Standard that enables **sorting, filtering, and pagination functionality**.
+Strainer is a simple, clean and extensible framework based on .NET Standard that makes **sorting, filtering and pagination** trival.

 **Note:** This project is a port of [Sieve](https://github.com/Biarity/Sieve) with its original author [Biarity](https://github.com/Biarity).